zxiang30/DLFS-Rec/README.md

 ![avatar](Architecture.png)

 ## Performance
-The ground-truth item is paired with 99 randomly sampled negative items, and the performance comparisons are presented in the following picture.
+The ground-truth item is paired with 99 randomly sampled negative items, and performance comparisons are presented in the following picture.

 ![avatar](Performance.png)

 ## Training
 The values of hyperparameters can be determined based on specific circumstances.
-For optimal parameters related to the experimental results, please refer to the readme file in the 'reproduction' folder.
+For optimal parameters related to experimental results, please refer to the readme file in 'reproduction' folder.

 ```shell script
 python main.py \